April Retail Sales And CPI Data - Results Appear Solid For Transports, Grocers And Foodservice Companies

 The CPI and retail sales have a lot of varied performance depending upon particular industries of interest.
 For transports, the broad-based improvement is highly positive, as a continued trend from 2017's initial level bodes well for goods being distributed to consumers.

 Class I rail operators have already begun to witness improving rail traffic trends from the last quarter of last year.
 Trucking industry volumes have been tracking positively as well, but at lower Y/Y results.
-As seasonality suggests, performance is anticipated to improve over the next few quarters, in-line with GDP trends over the previous eight years.
+As seasonality suggests, performance is anticipated to improve over the next few quarters, in line with GDP trends over the previous eight years.
 Improved volume performance, combined with improving inflation will lead to stronger revenues and profit margins.

 Railroads are already benefiting from this combination for many commodities, while the trucking industry has largely sustained and/or moderately improved volumes, with a tougher environment for both spot market and contractual pricing negotiations.

 For grocers, Sprouts Farmers Market (NASDAQ:SFM) and Whole Foods Market (NASDAQ:WFM) have experienced contrasting results during the recent deflationary challenges.
-Sprouts was able to sustain positive comparable store sales growth and even witnessed an improvement during the first quarter of 2017.
+Sprouts was able to sustain positive comparable store-sales growth and even witnessed an improvement during the first quarter of 2017.
 Whole Foods continued to struggle as performance declined towards early 2016 levels.

 I credit Sprouts stronger performance to their continued expansion of new store locations, their private label growth, quality control model for produce, and exposure to protein, fruit and vegetable products which have been drivers for inflation during the first part of 2017.